gcauli/gettingcleaningdata_week4/README.md

 [Dataset - Human Activity Recognition Using Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

+Authors: Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
+International Workshop of Ambient Assisted Living (IWAAL 2012).
+Vitoria-Gasteiz, Spain.
+Dec 2012

 Files:

-`codebook.md` - a code book that describes variables, data and processes performed to prepare and clean up the data.
+`codebook.md` - a code book that describes variables, data and processes performed to prepare, clean up and analyse the data.

 `run_analysis.R` - performs the tasks for the assignment as follows:
 1. Merges the training and the test sets to create one data set.